- Anti-Bullying Policy

 Each year, beginning in April, registration begins for all new kindergarten students entering the following school year.
 Only those children who will be five by September 1st may be enrolled.
 Proof of residency must be shown to receive a registration packet.
 Completed registration packets can be brought into the office during regular office hours.

-Lost & FoundArticles found are placed in a lost and found cabinet near the front office and by Media Center.
+Lost & FoundArticles found are placed in a lost and found rolling cart in the front office.
 We make every effort to return lost items if names are on them.
-The lost and found cabinet is cleaned out once every three months with all items given to a charitable organization.
+The lost and found cart is cleaned out once every three months with all items given to a charitable organization.
 Please insure that your child's name is on coats, lunch boxes, sweatshirts, and other personal items that may be misplaced.Lunch Program

 Students are encouraged to prepay for their lunches.
 These students will be issued an electronic card which keeps track of the balance in the student's lunch account.
 When a student's account drops below a predetermined amount, the student will be given a note to take home.
 When paying by a check, please make the checks out to S.B.S.D.
 The school does not provide lunch money to students who have forgotten their lunch money.